-- " breads and breakfast cereals

-- " rice, noodles and rice paper

-- " starchy vegetables (such as potato, corn, sweet potato, taro and cassava)

-- " fruits

-- " legumes (such as baked beans, chickpeas and lentils)

-- " pasta, couscous and quinoa
+- breads and breakfast cereals - pasta, rice, noodles, couscous, quinoa, cracked wheat - " starchy vegetables (such as potato, corn, sweet potato, taro and cassava) - " fruits - legumes (such as baked beans, chickpeas and lentils) - " milk and yoghurt.

-- milk and yoghurt

 To manage your blood glucose levels, you need to eat the right amount and type of carbohydrate foods.